 Dr. Stefano Caselli

 Dr. Stefano Caselli, PhD is a clinical cardiologist with a special interest in cardiovascular imaging, cardiomyopathies, and sports cardiology.
-His clinical research has focused on the athlete’s heart and specifically on the determinants of cardiac remodeling and differential diagnosis with cardiomyopathies.
+His clinical research has focused on the athlete’s heart and specifically on the determinants of cardiac remodelling and differential diagnosis with cardiomyopathies.
 He is currently a nucleus member of the Sports Cardiology Section of the European Association of Preventive Cardiology and participated in the development of recommendation documents regarding sport activity in different cardiovascular conditions.
 In 2018 he was co-chairperson of the joint European Association of Preventive Cardiology and European Association of Cardiovascular Imaging recommendation document on the use and interpretation of cardiovascular imaging in athletes.

 He obtained his Medical Doctor, Cardiology Fellowship and PhD Title at Sapienza University, Rome, Italy.
 He trained in cardiovascular imaging including advanced echocardiography (Boston, USA), cardiovascular magnetic resonance (Berlin, Germany) and cardiac computed tomography (Zurich, Switzerland).
 He worked for 10 years in Rome as a cardiology consultant for the Italian Olympic Committee and as a hospital cardiologist.